jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

     :pyobject: drum_pattern_flair

-The pattern excepts an optional argument ``r`` that determines the odds of a note being randomly generated.
+The pattern excepts an optional argument ``r`` that determines the odds of an event being randomly generated.
 If ``r`` is 0, then there is no chance that extra notes will be played.
-When ``r`` is set to 1, the it'll generate an event every chance it gets.
+When ``r`` is set to 1, it'll generate an event every chance it gets.

 The pattern uses the original ``drum_pattern()`` created earlier, and then continues with some programming logic to add a bit of algorithmic flair to it.
 A list is created with eight different start times (in beats).
-A second list containing a list of score instruments are created.
-Only one kick and snare are added, but includes hat three times to increase the odds that this will be chosen.
+A second list containing a list of score instruments is created; Only one kick and snare are added, but includes hat three times to increase the odds that this will be chosen.

 Using the ``for`` loop, the program iterates through each value in list ``times``.
 It does a comparison to a randomly generated number for each.
-If the random number is less than ``r``, then score instrument is generated for the current value of ``time``.
+If the random number is less than ``r``, then a score instrument is generated for the current value of ``time``.
 The ``cue()`` is set to the current value of variable ``time``.
 The ``choice()`` functions then chooses either kick, snare, hat, hat, or hat.
 Then the event is created, with a random amplitude in the range os 0.125 and 0.875.

-The end result is the drum 'n' bass pattern as its foundatin, but with a random extra samples.
+The end result is the original drum pattern plus some extra random notes, maybe.

 .. literalinclude:: ../../examples/tutorials/amen/amen_flair.csd
     :language: python